shawnrpaul/Cipher/README.md

 ### Windows (Zip)
 - Download the zip
 - Unzip the file
-- Move the Cipher folder in LocalAppData to the LocalAppData path
 - Run Cipher.exe

 ### Pip
 - Clone the Repo
 - Run `python -m pip install .`
-- Move the Cipher folder in LocalAppData to LocalAppData(Windows)/Home(Linux)
 - Run `pythonw -m cipher`